 Are you fully prepared to act swiftly in the unfortunate case of an avalanche accident?
 When is the last time that you and your touring partners practiced your rescue skills?
-With coaching from our instructors in realistic scenarios, you will develop and refresh essential rescue skills while also lowering your response time.
+With coaching from our instructors in realistic scenarios, you will develop and refresh essential rescue skills and improve your response time.
 In this course you will practice using your own avalanche rescue gear and learn about the most current advancements in the field.
 It’s important to practice, practice, practice, honing your skills to be an excellent, well-prepared backcountry touring partner.

-AIARE Avalanche Rescue is an 8 hour course that we’ve adapted into two parts with a 2 hour online evening session followed by an all day field day for hands-on practice with rescue gear and techniques.
+AIARE Avalanche Rescue is an 8-hour course that we’ve adapted into two parts with a 2 hour online evening session followed by an all day field day for hands-on practice with rescue gear and techniques.
 This course is excellent for both new and experienced backcountry travelers and is designed to be taken on a regular basis as techniques in avalanche rescue are continually evolving with new technology and research.
 In this course you learn the basics of companion rescue including efficient search strategies with your beacon, strategic shoveling, and effective probing.
 You will practice responding in realistic scenarios with regular instructor feedback and support.
-Experienced participants are challenged with advanced topics, multiple burial techniques, and leading scenarios.
+Repeat participants are challenged with advanced topics, multiple burial techniques, and leading scenarios.
 This course is a great refresher and preparation for the backcountry touring season.
-Bring your regular ski partners to get ready as a group, or connect with a group of women who are as keen on avalanche safety as you are!
+Bring your regular backcountry partners to get ready as a group, or connect with a group of women who are as keen on avalanche safety as you are!

 Duration: 1 Online Evening Session, 1 Field Day

 Required Skill Level: Students must be able to travel short distances in the backcountry and bring appropriate equipment for traveling on snow and staying warm in inclement winter weather.